paleobiologycitationhelper/ghost-citations/vinther-2015/index.md

 *Palaeontologia Electronica*, 18(1), Article 18.1.1.

 ## Note:
-This citation does **not correspond to any known publication**.
-No article with this title and author exists in *Palaeontologia Electronica* or any other academic journal.
+This citation does not correspond to any known publication in *Palaeontologia Electronica* or any other academic journal.
 Searches in academic databases yield no results for this citation.

 ## Likely Intended Citation:
 **Vinther, J. (2015).**